 Method Customer Service - Contact Information

 CALL 1-866-334-3141

 Calls to this number are free.

-7 a.m. - 8 p.m., seven days a week
+7 a.m. - 8 p.m., seven days a week (excluding major holidays)

-Customer Service also has free language interpreter services available for
+Customer Service also has a free language interpreter services

-non-English speakers.
+available for non-English speakers.

 TTY 711

-This number requires special telephone equipment and is only for people who
+This number requires special telephone equipment and is only for

-have difficulties with hearing or speaking.
+people who have difficulties with hearing or speaking.

 Calls to this number are free.

-7 a.m. - 8 p.m., seven days a week
+7 a.m. - 8 p.m., seven days a week (excluding major holidays).

 WRITE Scott and White Health Plan

-1206 West Campus Drive
+WIGHT 1206 West Campus Drive

 Temple, Texas 76502

 WEBSITE advantage.swhp.org